davidmcfar/McFarlane_D_Dimri_S_Elisha_M_HW1/README.md

 # This is our very cool team page!
-## created by Mafikiri Eilsha, David McFarlane, and Siddhant dimri!
+## created by Mafikiri Elisha, David McFarlane, and Siddhant Dimri!